thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 # Using MobileFirstFoundation Push Version 8O on a Node JS Server

 This project is a sample: _How to integrate MFP Push REST API in a Node.js Server?_
-I build a Sample Module you can use on you own risk.
+I build a Sample Module and you can use it on you own risk.

-The code contains links to information resources which maybe can be relevant to understand the implementation.
+The code contains links to information resources, which maybe can be relevant to understand the implementation.

-To show all the dependencies, I created a CF Node.js Application with Bluemix and as MobileFirstFoundation Server I used the MobileFoundation Service on Bluemix.
+To show all the dependencies, I created a **CF Node.js Application with Bluemix** and as MobileFirstFoundation Server I used the MobileFoundation Service on Bluemix.

 To get more details on the Topic on MobileFirstFoundation Push Topic, please take a